 The Patent Office burns again, destroying many patent models.
 From this point onward, models are no longer mandatory when applying for a patent but still frequently requested by the commissioner.

-The 10,000th U.S. design patent is issued to Otto Heinigke for "Design for Pumps."
+Otto Heinigke receives the 10,000th U.S. design patent for "Design for Pumps."

 Outline drawing of the top half of the Statue of Liberty